Claiming compensation for a back injury

 Types of back injuries

-We’ve assisted many Australians claim compensation for a range of different back injuries.
+We’ve assisted many Australians in claims for compensation for a range of different back injuries.
 Some of these are listed below.
 If it isn’t, don’t worry.
 We may still be able to help.

 Strains, sprains and pulls